-A printed circuit board or a PCB can provide mechanical support to electronically connected electronic parts of a device using traces etched using copper sheets, conductive pathways, etc., laminated on a non-conductive substrate nature.
-Usually, there are preset IPC organization standards that help design the PCB layout, maintain a certain level of quality, and follow a proper assembly pattern accepted by the industry.
+A printed circuit board or a PCB can provide mechanical support to electronically connected electronic parts of a device using traces etched using copper sheets, conductive pathways, etc., laminated on a non-conductive substrate.
+Usually, preset IPC organization standards help design the PCB layout, maintain a certain level of quality, and follow a proper assembly pattern accepted by the industry.
 PCBs usually follow the IPC 2221A standard in terms of design and quality control, and it is the same for any material the PCB is made with.
-An insulator is a prime component of any PCB, which is home to various layers of materials attached to the insulator itself.
+An insulator is a prime component of any PCB, home to various layers of materials attached to the insulator itself.
 All these layers act as a form of grounding to the entire PCB.
 Now coming to the copper traces – they are created either by the mechanical laying of individual lines or by applying a copper coat to the entire board and stripping away what is left after your work is done.
 The second process is much more efficient, as this ensures that you have the exact amount of copper traces required on the PCB for connecting electronic components.

 How repeatedly make good PCB?
 Many hobbyists face this issue every time they are prototyping their ideas.
 Designing the PCB layout (it doesn’t matter it is a through-hole or surface mount) may be a tricky task, especially when dealing with dimensions like 0.2mm tracks or 0.5mm surface-mount pitches.
 A laser printer, plotting, or other similar transfer technologies can’t deal with such dimensions.
 After I have tried the photographic method of PCB artwork transfer, I don’t even want to touch the Iron and laser printer.
 Using photosensitive laminate and single transparent media, I can repeatedly make any number of PCBs.
 The benefits of using photographic methods are as follows: